Bass guitar: 1950s

 Also in 1953, Gibson released the first short-scale violin-shaped electric bass, the EB-1, with an extendable end pin so a bassist could play it upright or horizontally.
 In 1958, Gibson released the maple arched-top EB-2 described in the Gibson catalog as a "hollow-body electric bass that features a Bass/Baritone pushbutton for two different tonal characteristics".
 In 1959, these were followed by the more conventional-looking EB-0 Bass.
 The EB-0 was very similar to a Gibson SG in appearance (although the earliest examples have a slab-sided body shape closer to that of the double-cutaway Les Paul Special).
 The Fender and Gibson versions used bolt-on and set necks.

 Several other companies also began manufacturing bass guitars during the 1950s.
-1956 saw the appearance at the German trade fair "Musikmesse Frankfurt" of the distinctive Höfner 500/1 violin-shaped bass, made using violin construction techniques by Walter Höfner, a second-generation violin luthier.
+Kay Musical Instrument Company began production of the K162 in 1952.
+Also in 1956, at the German trade fair "Musikmesse Frankfurt", the distinctive Höfner 500/1 viola-shaped bass first appeared, constructed using violin techniques by Walter Höfner, a second-generation violin luthier.
 Due to its use by Paul McCartney, it became known as the "Beatle bass".
 In 1957, Rickenbacker introduced the model 4000, the first bass to feature a neck-through-body design in which the neck is part of the body wood.
-Kay Musical Instrument Company began production of the K-162 in 1952, Danelectro released the Longhorn in 1956, and Burns London/Supersound in 1958.
+The Burns London Supersound was introduced in 1958.

 1960s

 With the explosion in popularity of rock music in the 1960s, many more manufacturers began making electric basses, including Yamaha, Teisco and Guyatone.
 Introduced in 1960, the Fender Jazz Bass, initially known as the "Deluxe Bass", used a body design known as an offset waist which was first seen on the Jazzmaster guitar in an effort to improve comfort while playing seated.
 The Jazz bass, or J-Bass, features two single-coil pickups.

 Providing a more "Gibson-scale" instrument, rather than the 34 in Jazz and Precision, Fender produced the Mustang Bass, a 30 in scale-length instrument.
-The Fender VI, a 6 string bass, was tuned one octave lower than standard guitar tuning.
+The Fender VI, a 6-string bass, was tuned one octave lower than standard guitar tuning.
 It was released in 1961, and was briefly favored by Jack Bruce of Cream.

 Gibson introduced its short-scale 30.5 in EB-3 in 1961, also used by Bruce.
 The EB-3 had a "mini-humbucker" at the bridge position.
 Gibson basses tended to be instruments with a shorter 30.5" scale length than the Precision.
 Gibson did not produce a 34 in-scale bass until 1963 with the release of the Thunderbird.

 The first commercial fretless bass guitar was the Ampeg AUB-1, introduced in 1966.
 In the late 1960s, eight-string basses, with four octave paired courses (similar to a 12 string guitar), were introduced, such as the Hagström H8.